Taking Children into Temporary Custody

 2. If the parent is not available to receive the DCFS 153 in person, inform the parent/legal guardian by phone in their primary language that the DCFS 153, Dependency Court Information is available and can be picked up at the office or mailed to them.

-1. If the child’s parents are available, leave the Family Background Information 3, along with a self-addressed, stamped envelope, and ask the parent(s) to complete the form and use the return envelope to mail it back.
+1. If the child’s parent(s)/guardian(s)/Indian custodian are available, leave the Family Background Information 3, along with a self-addressed, stamped envelope, and ask the parent(s) to complete the form and use the return envelope to mail it back.

-7. If the parent or legal guardian was not home when the child was taken into temporary custody, leave a DCFS 134 at their residence.
+9. If the parent, legal guardian, or Indian custodian was not home when the child was taken into temporary custody, leave a DCFS 134 at their residence.

 1. The DCFS 134 can be left under the door.